 ReSharper helps you quickly find and apply any of its actions, without digging through its menu (by an action, we mean an executable command available for the current caret position or a command that opens a tool window).
 To find an action, just press Alt+Enter anywhere in the editor and start typing a command name or related words.

 This command, available with the Navigate To shortcut (Alt+`), navigates from a type to all locations in your solution where you can get an instance of this type: public fields and properties, method return values, out parameters, etc.

 The Go to Symbol command searches for methods, fields and other file members by name, solution-wide.
 The command is available by pressing Shift+Alt+T. Note that all ReSharper's 'Go to' commands, including Go to Symbol, support case-insensitive CamelHumps.
 That is, you can find a member quicker by entering its initial character and any subsequent characters that its name contains — for example, you can find testFixedSizeBuffer by entering tfixs.

-You can navigate up the hierarchy to base type or method by positioning the caret on a
+You can navigate up the hierarchy to base type or method by positioning the

 usage or declaration of a

 type or method in the editor and pressing Alt+Home.

 By the way, you can also see when a method overrides, implements, or hides another method by looking at special gutter icons that appear to the left from the method declaration.
 Click the icon to navigate up the methods hierarchy.